 Children come to the Schoolhouse primarily from the towns of Davidson, Cornelius, Huntersville, and Mooresville.
 Any child who will turn three by August 31st and is potty trained is eligible to attend.
 A wide range of backgrounds and occupations is found among the parents who have chosen the Schoolhouse to provide their children with an outstanding environment, a multi-aged grouping and a child-directed teaching philosophy.

 The Schoolhouse was established by a group of parents who wanted to have an active role in their children’s education.
 Today, parents still co-operate to make the school run successfully.
 Parents hold a variety of jobs (from President to Fundraising Chair to Parent Volunteer to Building and Grounds Team Member) all of which are essential to the daily operations of the school.
+Click here for a detailed description of each co-op job.

 Because the Schoolhouse is a co-operative school, parents have the opportunity to be important forces in their children’s early education.
 Parents can work in the school with their children, and they have an active voice in shaping school policy.
 The co-op provides a strong foundation for close involvement in children’s future school experiences.
 It also provides a close-knit community of parents and families.